-At the end of 2020, Handelsbanken had over 140,000 shareholders.
-They have the right to decide on matters related to the company at the AGM or extraordinary meetings of shareholders.
-Handelsbanken has two classes of shares: class A and class B. Class A shares are by far the most common and represented more than 99.8 per cent of all outstanding shares at the end of 2020.
+At the end of 2021, Handelsbanken had close to 147,000 shareholders.
+Shareholders' right to decide on matters concerning the company's affairs are exercised at regular shareholders' meetings, the annual general meeting and extraordinary general meetings.
+Handelsbanken has two classes of shares: class A and class B. Class A shares are by far the most common and represented more than 98 per cent of all outstanding shares at the end of 2021.
+Class A shares and class B shares entitle holders to the same proportion of the profit.
 Each class A share entitles the holder to one vote, while each class B share entitles the holder to one-tenth of a vote.
 Handelsbanken's Articles of Association state that at shareholders' meetings, no shareholder is allowed to exercise voting rights representing more than ten per cent of the total number of votes in the Bank.
-Class A shares and class B shares entitle holders to the same proportion of the profit.

-Shareholders who wish to have a matter considered by the AGM must submit a written request to the Board, in time for the matter to be included in the notice of the meeting.
+A shareholder wishing to have a matter considered by the AGM must submit a written request to the Board, in time for the matter to be included in the notice of the meeting.
 The Bank's website, handelsbanken.com, contains information as to when this request must have reached the Board.